 Synthetic stimulants, otherwise known as bath salts, are drugs (specifically cathinones) that produce the same effects as cocaine, methamphetamines, and hallucinogenic drugs like LSD and MDMA (ecstasy).
 These drugs aren’t to be confused with Epsom salts, which are used for bathing.
-Synthetic stimulants are marketed as “Bath Salts” and sold in plain packages with labels like “jewelry cleaner” to avoid legal detection.
+Synthetic stimulants are marketed as “bath salts” and sold in plain packages with labels like “jewelry cleaner” to avoid legal detection.
 Mephedrone, the Meow Meow drug, belongs to this drug class.
 Although the name may sound a bit funny, its side effects are anything but amusing.
 The drug experts at our Massachusetts rehab share more about the dangers of mephedrone below.

 What Is Mephedrone?

 Also known as 4-methyl methcathinone, 4-MMC, and 4-methylephedrine, mephedrone is a synthetic stimulant drug that’s chemically similar to the cathinone found in the khat plant of eastern Africa.
 Some common slang names for mephedrone include M-CAT, M-Smack, White Magic, and Meow Meow drug.

 Meow Meow belongs to a class of drugs called New Psychoactive Substances (NPS), which include substances that were designed to mimic the effects of other illicit drugs like cocaine and methamphetamine.
 Although mephedrone is often compared to MDMA or Molly, its side effects are significantly more harmful.

 Mephedrone works by stimulating the central nervous system (CNS) to increase dopamine and norepinephrine.
 As a result, mephedrone high may make users feel euphoric and energetic while increasing physiological functions.

 What Is Mephedrone Made Of?